mvoseismic/heliStackWide/README.md

 ## stations.txt

-* Configuration file with possible station groupings.
+* Configuration file with station groupings that can be used in making the helicorder montage.
 * Used by both *heliStackWide.pl* and *plotSeaStateWindRsamHeliStack.m*.
+* You must run *createBlanks.pl* after changing *stations.txt*.

 ## Author